Tech-Tactics/articulate-javascript-tools/storyline 360/storyline360-gate-next-button.md

 2. Navigate back to the gated slide via Previous or menu.
 3. Next is disabled again.
 Variables are reset.
 Cards visually appear unvisited (if "Reset to initial state" is set).

+**Test 5 — Seekbar scrub (run in the published LMS, not preview):**
+1. On a gated slide, before the time threshold, grab the seekbar and drag the playhead to the end.
+2. Next should remain disabled until the real time threshold has elapsed.
+3. If Next enables early, the timeline-ends time gate is being bypassed — apply one of the hardening options above.
+This test only matters in the actual LMS, because the desktop preview locks the seekbar.

 ### Diagnostic technique

 If a test fails, place a temporary text box on the slide showing live variable values: